Mauros: Bulgar plot to capture Thessaloniki

 Mauros first appears in the sources in relation to Kuber's plot to conquer Thessaloniki in c.
 686–687.
 From the testaments of contemporaneous historians, it is apparent that Mauros was a well-respected figure among the population ruled by Kuber, which consisted of Bulgars and Sermesianoi (Byzantine refugees from Sirmium on the Sava) who had settled in Macedonia.
 Bulgarian historian Plamen Pavlov conjectures that Mauros may have been the kavhan (first minister) or ichirgu-boil (general of the highest rank) of Kuber.
 Regardless of whether he had an official title at all, Mauros was certainly among Kuber's most trusted associates.
 Prior to his mission in Byzantium, Mauros was polygamous and a heathen.

 Due to the increasing flight of Kuber's Byzantine subjects to Thessaloniki, he and Mauros hatched a plan to seize the city and use it as a base for future expansion.
 Mauros was seen as the ideal candidate to carry out the mission not only due to Kuber's trust in him, but also because Mauros was fluent in Slavic and Greek.
 In line with the plan, Mauros was sent by Kuber to Thessaloniki pretending to be a refugee in charge of a group of people fleeing from Kuber.
 Mauros was not only welcomed inside the city, but also put in charge of all Bulgar and Sermesianoi refugees and given the title of hypatos by Byzantine Emperor Justinian II (r.
 685–695, 705–711).
 Mauros appears to have commanded his own military force, consisting of former subjects of Kuber who were nominally part of the Byzantine army.
 While many of Thessaloniki's notables were suspicious of Mauros, his significant power enabled him to effectively deal with anyone who was close to uncovering his plot.

 Mauros intended to organize an uprising in Thessaloniki on Easter Saturday, the night before Easter, relying on the lack of preparedness among the city's defenders.
 However, his plan had perhaps been revealed to the Byzantines: the Byzantine navy and its chief admiral Sisinnios arrived in the city, preventing Mauros from undertaking any military activity.
 When the navy anchored in Thessaloniki, Mauros appeared to fall ill and spent a long time in bed under the surveillance of Sisinnios.
-While the allegations against Mauros were never proven, he was nonetheless dispatched outside the city along with Sisinnios' men, hoping to attract new refugees from Kuber and the local Slavs.
+While the allegations against Mauros were never proven, he was nonetheless dispatched outside the city along with Sisinnios's men, hoping to attract new refugees from Kuber and the local Slavs.